What Does R.I.S.E. Stand For?

-Governments aren't just inept (and then corrupt, in that order) it is the very nature of government to be corrupt.
+Governments aren't just inept, it is the very nature of government to be corrupt.
 Even those governments which purport to be the most democratic exist by exerting coercive control over the populace.
 How else to extract labor, loyalty and taxes?

-Politicians (for the most part, bought-and-paid-for) pass laws according to their personal views of a perfect society, and you must then do as they say.
+Politicians (bought-and-paid-for) pass laws according to their personal views of a perfect society, and you must then do as they say.
 Or else.

 Perhaps The Schools Can Make a Difference?

 You were thinking of the public schools?
 Not on your life.
 Not when the government is the one assigning the textbooks.
 Why would any government educate future voters in the very principles of liberty that would empower them to resist?

 Would any college dare offer a course in the only practical solution to the "government problem," which is to enlighten young people in the self-interested advantages of a voluntary society based on free and ethical interactions, thereby eliminating the need for government altogether?

 See what we mean?
 Ain't gonna' happen.
 Subsidized college tuition programs would dry up overnight.